Install Docker Desktop on Windows

-- Switch between Windows and Linux containers describes the Linux / Windows containers toggle in Docker for Windows and points you to the tutorial mentioned above.
+- Switch between Windows and Linux containers describes how you can toggle between Linux and Windows containers in Docker Desktop and points you to the tutorial mentioned above.

-- Getting Started with Windows Containers (Lab) provides a tutorial on how to set up and run Windows containers on Windows 10 or with Windows Server 2016.
+- Getting Started with Windows Containers (Lab) provides a tutorial on how to set up and run Windows containers on Windows 10, Windows Server 2016 and Windows Server 2019.
 It shows you how to use a MusicStore application with Windows containers.

-- Docker Container Platform for Windows Server 2016 articles and blog posts on the Docker website
+- Docker Container Platform for Windows articles and blog posts on the Docker website.

 If you haven’t already downloaded the installer (